 - i.
-For school years 2018-19 and 2019-20, the target is an aspirational 100%.
-The floor is 26.0%. - ii.
-Beginning with the 2020-21 AE PMF, the target will remain at the aspirational 100% while the floor will gradually move to the 10th percentile of local or national ESL progress performance (whichever is lower).
+The target is an aspirational 100%. - +ii.
+For school years 2018-19 and 2019-20, the floor is 26.0%. - iii.
+Beginning with the 2020-21 AE PMF, the floor will be recalculated every two years to move to the 10th percentile of local or national ESL progress performance (whichever is lower).
 "Local" refers to progress rates from Washington, DC's adult education public charter sector.
 "National" refers to progress rates from the US Department of Education's Office of Career, Technical and Adult Education (OCTAE).
 Percentiles will be calculated using a weighted average of the most recent (and available) three years' worth of data; the lowest 10th percentile between the local and national percentiles will be ultimate floor for this measure.

-Programs with less than ten students are not displayed on the school's scorecard but will be included in the category's score.
+Programs with fewer than ten students are not displayed on the school's scorecard but will be included in the category's score.
 Eligible students without an NRS-approved assessment pre-test, are weighted as a zero for Student Progress and Persistence.
+For Student Progress, students who were eligible but not tested will be included in the